-Because most spider bites don't go all the way through skin, they usually cause only mild reactions.
-But a bite from a black widow spider or brown recluse spider bites can cause serious reactions and need immediate care.
+Most spider bites don't go all the way through skin, so they usually cause only mild reactions.
+But a bite from a black widow spider or brown recluse spider can cause serious reactions and needs medical care right away.
 Allergic reactions to spider bites can happen but are rare.

 Of a brown recluse spider bite:

 - swelling or redness around the bite

 - pain around the bite within 2 to 8 hours